DEA Registrations, Renewals & Surrenders in Detroit

 Stay informed about expiration

 Be aware of the expiration date of your DEA registration.
 The DEA sends out renewal notices approximately 60 days before the expiration.
-Note: the DEA no longer sends out reminders in the mail, the DEA will provide renewal notices by email.
+Note: the DEA no longer sends reminders by mail; it will provide renewal notices by email.

 Renewal application form